 Robby Naish has surfed the longest wave of his life in Pavones, Costa Rica.
 The windsurf legend has kicked off a new project with Red Bull to find the longest rides in the world.

-Naish managed to link and connect several wave sections to reach a total surfing time of 2m15s in a single ride.
-That means a total distance of 1.09 kilometres (0.68 miles).
-Watch the incredible long wave.
+Naish managed to link and connect several wave sections to reach a total surfing time of two minutes and 15 seconds in a single ride.
+That means a total distance of 1.09 kilometers (0.68 miles).

 "This was the longest wave I've ever ridden.
 It's a good start to the project of traveling around the world trying to find the longest ones.
 Can't wait to come back", told a stoked Naish.

 Discover the longest waves for surfing in the world.
 Watch the incredible long wave.